bovlb/frc-tips/commands/README.md

 These classes group togather one or more commands and execute them all in some order.
 They inherit the subsystem requirements of all of their sub-commands.
 The sub-commands can be specified either in the constructor, or using `addCommands`.

 * `SequentialCommandGroup`: Runs the sub-commands in sequence.
 * `ParallelCommandGroup`: Runs the sub-commands in parallel.
-Is finished when all sub-commands are finished.
+Finishes when the slowest sub-command is finished
+* `ParallelRaceGroup`: Runs the sub-commands in parallel.
+Finishes when the fastest sub-command is finished.
 * `ParallelDeadlineGroup`: Runs the sub-commands in parallel.
-Is finished when the first command in the list is finished.
+Finishes when the first command in the list is finished.
-* `ParallelRaceGroup`: Runs the sub-commands in parallel.
-Is finished when any sub-command is finished.

 # Commands used in groups